zachvalenta/jvns.ca/source/_posts/2013-11-26-day-34-the-tiniest-operating-system.markdown

 title: "Day 34: The tiniest operating system"
 date: 2013-11-26 18:39
 comments: true
-categories: hackerschool coding
+categories: hackerschool recurse coding
 ---

-One of my as-yet-unrealized goals for Hacker School is to write an operating system, at least a tiny one.
+One of my as-yet-unrealized goals for Recurse Center is to write an operating system, at least a tiny one.

 Today I decided to actually start in earnest, because this operating